robwolff3/google-assistant-webserver/README.md

 1. Go the **_Configure a Developer Project and Account Settings_** page of the **_Embed the Google Assistant_** procedure in the [Library docs](https://developers.google.com/assistant/sdk/guides/library/python/embed/config-dev-project-and-account).
 2. Follow the steps through to **_Register the Device Model_** and take note of the project id and the device model id.
-3. Download the credentials file and move it to the config directory `/home/user/docker/config/gawebserver/`.
-Rename the credentials file to `google_assistant.json` or change the environment variable for `CLIENT_SECRETS` in your Docker config.
+3. **_Download OAuth 2.0 Credentials_** file, rename it to `client_secret.json` and move it to the configuration directory `/home/user/docker/config/gawebserver`.
-4. Fill out the `DEVICE_MODEL_ID` and `PROJECT_ID` environment variables in the Docker config with what you used in the previous steps and set your config directory.
+4. In a Docker configuration below, fill out the `DEVICE_MODEL_ID` and `PROJECT_ID` environment variables with the values from previous steps.
+Lastly change the volume to mount your configuration directory to `/config`.

 ## First Run